-Fact: there’s promising research suggesting that black cohosh can regulate hormones and support ovulation in women with PCOS.
+Fact: there’s some promising research suggesting that black cohosh regulates hormones and support ovulation in women with PCOS.

 Another fact: finding reliable information on the use of black cohosh for pcos usually means digging through not-so-fun research papers.